TC-2026-0618-A

 May 19, 2026

-Completed the Q2 surveillance round of the AI-assisted (Claude Opus 4.7) penetration test across all 27 production services, scoped against OWASP WSTG v4.2, OWASP ASVS v4.0.3 Level 3, and PTES.
+Completed the Q2 surveillance round of the AI-assisted internal security review (Claude Opus 4.7) across all 27 production services, scoped against OWASP WSTG v4.2, OWASP ASVS v4.0.3 Level 3, and PTES.
 The round identified 1 Critical (sigmashake-vibe project/preview IDOR — SSG-2026-043), 4 High (workspace inline-editor symlink escape, fleet pg-d1 schema-name interpolation, vibe deploy per-user rate limit, vibe magic-link atomic consume — SSG-2026-044..047), 4 Medium (vibe deploy error opacity, workspace edit body-size cap, affiliates Amazon ASIN allowlist, compliance staff-auth strict typeof guard — SSG-2026-048..051), and 8 Observation/Informational items.
 Every Critical, High, and Medium finding was code-level remediated and deployed the same day; the four Observation-tier items (download CDN integrity sidecar, ask prompt-injection framing, vcs RPC body schema, streamcord allowed_mentions escape — SSG-2026-052..055) were closed in a follow-on v1.2.1 close-out.
 Defense-in-depth additions landed alongside: workspace cloud-worker CORS pinned to a sigmashake.com origin allowlist with Vary: Origin; VS Code extension sanitizes sigmashake.workspace.daemonUrl (loopback or sigmashake.com over https only).
-The Penetration Testing Assessment Report (v1.2.1) and the SOC 2 Type II Readiness Package (v1.1.0) are downloadable under mutual NDA from the document portal above; the static self-evaluation (bun run sigmashake-compliance/scripts/self-evaluate.ts) passes 27/28 with one non-blocking orphan-policy warning.
+The AI-Assisted Internal Security Review Report (v1.2.1) and the SOC 2 Type II Readiness Package (v1.1.0) are downloadable under mutual NDA from the document portal above; the static self-evaluation (bun run sigmashake-compliance/scripts/self-evaluate.ts) passes 27/28 with one non-blocking orphan-policy warning.
 Cumulative posture: zero Critical/High/Medium/Low items outstanding; only Accepted-Risk design trade-offs and affirmative Observations remain.
-Next AI-assisted surveillance round Q3 2026, alongside an independent annual human-led pentest engagement.
+Next AI-assisted surveillance round targeted for Q3 2026.
+A third-party human-led pentest engagement has not yet been scheduled; engaging a qualified firm is a planned operator action.

 May 13, 2026